 During recent visits to Australia, I belatedly and unexpectedly developed a liking for ginger beer – both alcoholic and non-alcoholic.
 One brand of the non-alcoholic variety claims to contain three different types of ginger.
-This brought back memories of the Pharmacog lab in Shrewsbury Road and having to identify whole forms of various medicinal plants including the three main varieties of ginger (Jamaican, Cochin from India and African).
+This brought back memories of the Pharmacog lab in Shrewsbury Road and having to identify whole forms of various medicinal plants including the three main varieties of ginger (Jamaican, Cochin from India and Africa).
 Of course, in those days the main pharmaceutical use of ginger was as a flavouring agent in extemporaneous formulations.
 Its more widespread conventional medicinal use came later, even though it and other members of the ginger family have been used for centuries in Asian traditional medicine systems.

 Originally ginger became valued in western medicine for its anti-motion sickness effects.
 Indeed, that is the main indication recognised by the EMA, which includes a well-established use, ie based on clinical trial evidence, as a herbal medicinal product for the prevention of nausea and vomiting in motion sickness.
 Some formulations are also recognised as traditional herbal medicinal products for the symptomatic relief of motion sickness and also for the relief of bloating and flatulence.
 But that is not the end of the story.